ghowland/sireus/docs/_posts/2023-02-08-a-sireus-start.markdown

 design is solidified for writing the first production-ready version.

-I am initially implementing Sireus against Prometheus and Alert Manager, as they are popular monitoring tools that are easy to initially set up.
+I am initially implementing Sireus against Prometheus and Alert Manager, as they are popular monitoring tools that are easy to set up.
 Later I will add more monitoring and alerting options to collect and publish to.

-Sireus will also contain a Client that can be run in various privileged environments to run commands in the correct places.
+Sireus will also contain a Client that can be run in various privileged environments to run commands or send web requests in the correct places.

 Check out the [Github page][sireus-gh] for more info about the project.